IntersectMBO/ouroboros-network/ouroboros-consensus/docs/interface-CHANGELOG.md

 ### Added

-- New supported node to client version `NodeToClientV_14`
+- New supported node to client version `NodeToClientV_14` with new queries:
+  - `GetPoolState`: Get the pool state for the given stake pool ids

 ## Circa 2022-04-26